 For each acquisition, the aggregate purchase price was allocated on a preliminary basis to the assets acquired and liabilities assumed on their estimated fair values at the date of acquisition.
-As of April 30, 2023, the aggregate purchase price allocations for Salo and ICS remain preliminary with regard to income taxes.
 The measurement period for purchase price allocation ends as soon as information on the facts and circumstances become available, not to exceed 12 months.
+As of April 30, 2024, the measurement period has ended and no adjustments were made during the period.